Tug Valley defeats Cameron 63-45 to claim first girls' state title in school history

-CHARLESTON —Despite not being ranked No. 1 all season long, the Tug Valley Lady Panthers left zero doubt that they are the best girls basketball team in Class A in West Virginia as they easily defeated Cameron 63-45 on Saturday morning in the Championship Same of the WVSSAC 2021 Girls Basketball Class A State Tournament at the Charleston Coliseum.
+CHARLESTON —Despite not being ranked No. 1 in the AP Poll all season long, the Tug Valley Lady Panthers left zero doubt that they are the best girls basketball team in Class A in West Virginia as they easily defeated Cameron 63-45 on Saturday morning in the Championship Game of the WVSSAC 2021 Girls Basketball Class A State Tournament at the Charleston Coliseum.

 "This was our destiny.
 Today is my birthday and I've been telling these girls for weeks that this was our destiny to come up here and win this thing," Tug Valley head coach Clyde Farley said following the win.
 "And they really bought into that...we came to Charleston not to just play in a state tournament, but to win a state tournament."